HackTheDinos/Backyard-Expedition-Mobile/readme.md

 ## TODO
 The project is partially finished.
 Several components are necessary to make this a useful, functioning application.
-Specifially, the collected images and metadata need a location for submission (they are only stored locally at the moment)
+Specifically, the collected images and metadata need a location for submission (they are only stored locally at the moment)